chift-oneapi/chift-mcp/README.md

 3. Connections are mapped to Chift SDK modules
 4. MCP tools are created based on the available API methods
 5. Tools are registered with the MCP server
-6. The server processes natural language requests from Claude
+6. The server processes natural language requests from LLMs (Claude, GPT-4, etc.)

-## 💬 Example Usages with Claude
+## 💬 Example Usages

-After setup, you can ask Claude to:
+After setup, you can ask your LLM to:

 - "Show me all my accounting connections"
 - "Create a new invoice with the following details..."